rpl-cmu/CMU-GPR-Dataset/README.md

 An example using the data collected can be used can be found here: [[Paper]](https://arxiv.org/abs/2103.15317).

 ## Licence
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License and is intended for non-commercial academic use.
-If you are interested in using the dataset for commercial purposes please contact us at abaikovitz@cmu.edu.
+If you are interested in using the dataset for commercial purposes please contact us at data@mach9.io.

 :heart::robot: